 Hurricane Michael, An 'Extremely Dangerous' Category 4 Storm, Heads Toward Florida

-Hurricane Michael has been upgraded to an "extremely dangerous" category 4 storm, the National Hurricane Center says.
+Hurricane Michael has been upgraded to an "extremely dangerous" Category 4 storm, the National Hurricane Center says.

-As of 2:00 a.m.
-ET, the storm is 180 miles southwest of Panama City, Fl., moving north at 12 mph.
-The storm has maximum sustained winds of 130 mph.
-Additional strengthening is possible today before makes landfall in Florida.
+As of 5:00 a.m.
+ET, the storm is 140 miles southwest of Panama City, Fla., moving north at 13 mph with maximum sustained winds of 140 mph — increases from the NHC's last update four hours before.
+Additional strengthening is possible before makes landfall in Florida today.

 The storm's will move across the northeastern Gulf of Mexico this morning, the NHC says.
 The agency predicts the center will move inland over the Florida Panhandle or Florida Big Bend area later today, before moving northeastward across the southeastern U.S. tonight and Thursday and moving off the Mid-Atlantic coast away from the U.S. on Friday.